pkskelly/pres-MigratingFTCApps/presentation.md

 Pete has been in the industry for more than 20 years but has focused on SharePoint and Office Solutions for the last 9 years.

+Pete has over 20 years of experience in SMB and Enterprise application support, custom development, architecture design and project management.